opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 _Conflict of Laws Forum Non Conveniens_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 110 and 113 of 2016 were allowed by the Court of Appeal on 18 April 2017.
-See [2017] SGCA 27.]
+See <span class="citation">[2017] SGCA 27</span>.]

 17 March 2016 Judgment reserved.